 Employment Outlook and Salary Information

-The BLS reported that employment of anthropologists and archaeologists was expected to increase 4% between the years 2014 and 2024, which is slower than the average for all occupations (www.bls.gov).
+The BLS reported that employment of anthropologists and archaeologists was expected to increase 10% between the years 2018 and 2028, which is faster than the average for all occupations (www.bls.gov).
 In order to preserve historical sites and cultural artifacts uncovered during construction and road projects, cities may require the services of more urban archaeologists.
 Employment for archaeologists was anticipated to be best with scientific research and development firms; those with a Ph.D. and relevant fieldwork experience are projected to have the best opportunities.
-The BLS also reported that, in May 2015, the median annual wage of anthropologists and archaeologists was $61,220.
+The BLS also reported that, in May 2018, the median annual wage of anthropologists and archaeologists was $62,410.

 Continuing Education and Certificate Options